feilipu/yaz180/release/readme.md

 Hardware flow control has been enabled on ASCI0 `CRT` using `/RTS`.

-This release has been compiled with `r12070` of sdcc, using the patch file included in z88dk.
+This release has been compiled with `r124190` of zsdcc, using the patch file included in z88dk.